Cosmological Constant Effect on Charged and Rotating Black Hole Shadows: Introduction

-More recently, optical properties of four dimensional black holes have been largely studied in connections with non trivial backgrounds completing the thermodynamical investigations \cite{ 11,13}.
+The strong evidence of the existence of supermassive black holes at the center of most galaxies in the universe, including the Milky Way \cite{milkyway}, has supported several investigations in different models of gravity \cite{Awad:2017sau, Hanafy:2015yya, Nashed:2004pn,Nashed:2003ee}.
+This includes braneworld black hole \cite{Eiroa:2017uuq}, Kerr-Newmann-NUT one \cite{D1}, models with the cosmological constant where the usual formulae of geodesics, shadows, time of time delay and deflection angle. \cite{Bhamidipati:2018yqy, reff1,reff2,reff3}.
+Considering the fact that universe is filled or dominated by a cosmological constant, the usual expression for gravitational lensing in Friedmann-Robertson-Walker geometries should be modified.
+In particular, the associated expressions need to be reanalyzed in order to cheek the cosmological observations \cite{xx1,xx2,xx3}.
+On the other hand, a particular emphasis has been put on the interplay between such a physics on Anti-de-Sitter (AdS) geometries with a negative cosmological and thermodynamics.
+This has opened interesting windows to develop and elaborate many links with critical behaviors appearing in the black hole physics.
+Concretely, phase transitions of various AdS black holes have been extensively investigated showing non-trivial results.
+In this context, many thermodynamical quantities have been computed in order to unveil the thermodynamical properties of black holes obtained from different gravity theories \cite{5,6}.
+Four and higher dimensional concrete solutions have been dealt with by interpreting the cosmological constant as the pressure and its conjugate as the volume \cite{7,8}.
+Thermodynamics of charged and rotating AdS black hole systems, controlled generally by the mass, the charge and the angular momentum, have been approached using the physics of Van der Waals fluids.
+Superstring models and M-theory have been also exploited to investigate such properties by implementing other stringy fields including tensor and scalar fields\cite{9,10,100}.\\ More recently, optical properties of four-dimensional black holes have been largely studied in connections with non-trivial backgrounds completing the thermodynamical investigations \cite{ ref1,ref2,ref3,ref4,11,13,z0,z1}.
 Precisely, the shadows have been considered as a physical reality supported by EHT collaborations.
 For such reasons, shadow and deflection angle behaviors of various charged and rotating black holes have been discussed using different methods.
-In particular, it has been revealed that the shadows of non rotating black holes involve a circular geometry.
+In particular, it has been revealed that the shadows of non-rotating black holes involve a circular geometry.
 However, such a geometry can be deformed by introducing rotation parameters needed for engineering spinning solutions.
-In certain models, the size of such a geometry depends also on certain parameters associated with external sources including dark energy (DE) and dark matter (DM) \cite{DE,DM}.
-A close inspection shows that the charged rotating (A)dS black hole shadows, in light of observations, could provide insight to the spacetime structure and information on the corresponding physics.
+In this models, the size of such a geometry depends also on certain parameters associated with external sources including dark energy (DE) and dark matter (DM) \cite{DE,DM}.
+A close inspection shows that the charged rotating AdS black hole shadows, in light of observations, could provide insight to the spacetime structure and information on the corresponding physics.
 In particular, the geodesics can be linked to two-point correlations in AdS/CFT context\cite{Balasubramanian:1999zv}.
 Therefore, the analysis of such shadows could be considered as a useful tool to not only explore the astrophysical black holes but also to compare alternative theories with general relativity.
+In \cite{reff1,reff2,reff3}, it has been focussed on angular radius of spherical black hole shadows with respect to comoving observers.